-This partnership has shown that things can start to change quite quickly.
-Sceptics will point out it costs extra money and may not be sustainable over the long term.
-Maybe, but we will save millions of Rands by not having to teach the same children the same lessons twice – because they no longer fail.
+Sceptics point out that the initiative costs extra money and may not be sustainable over the long term.
+Maybe, but we will save millions of Rands by not having to teach the same children the same lessons twice because they no longer fail – at the moment 1 in 10 children will have repeat a grade at least three times.
 That will free up a lot of money into the system, and perhaps open new pathways to sustainability.